Random Float numbers in Python

 Using random.random()

-You can generate a random floating-point number in the range [0.0, 1.0) using the random module:
+You can generate a random floating-point number within the interval [0.0, 1.0) by utilizing the random module:

 import random random_float = random.random() print(random_float) //Output:0.9350814328100836

-In the above code, import the random module and use the random function to generate a random floating-point number.
-The random function generates a random number in the range [0.0, 1.0), which means it generates a number greater than or equal to 0.0 and less than 1.0.
+In the above code, import the random module and employ the random function to generate a randomized floating-point value.
+This function produces a random number falling within the interval [0.0, 1.0), implying that it generates values that are equal to or greater than 0.0 while remaining strictly less than 1.0.

 Using random.uniform()